-SUBMITTED BY: Stacy Pearson, Vice President, Finance and Administration approved a \$20/semester student technology fee for undergraduate and graduate students effective beginning with the Fall Semester 2017.
-This fee is authorized by RCW 28B.15.051, which states that the revenue generated by the technology fee "shall be used"
+SUBMITTED BY: Stacy Pearson, Vice President, Finance and Administration

+During the 2017 Spring Semester, the ASWSU-Vancouver Senate approved a \$20/semester student technology fee for undergraduate and graduate students effective beginning with the Fall Semester 2017.
+This fee is authorized by RCW 28B.15.051, which states that the revenue generated by the technology fee "shall be used exclusively for technology resources for general student use".